Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

 \subsection{Fits of the phenomenological model}

-The first fit to the DB$_+$ of $452$ DOFs resulted in $\chi^2_{\rm min} \approx 913.3$.
-Following the procedure of eliminating one DOF at each iteration step, i.e., the one with the largest contribution to $(\chi_j^2)_{\rm min}$ of the data set which is worst described (i.e., corresponding to the lowest p-value, if smaller than $\mathrm{p}_{\rm min}$), one obtains the tDB$_+$ with $\chi^2_{\rm min} \approx 537.4$ and $414$ DOFs.
-Three data sets, identified as problematic already in Ref.~\cite{fm}, stick out of the DB$_+$ in a dramatic manner: the BRACK90 data set at $66.80$ MeV (with eleven data points), the BERTIN76 data set at $67.40$ MeV (with ten data points), and the JORAM95 data set at $32.70$ MeV (with seven data points).
-Of the remaining ten outliers, two relate to the absolute normalisation (belonging to the BRACK86 data sets and being accompanied by normalisation uncertainties as low as $1.2$ and $1.4 \%$).
-In summary, the elimination of $38$ DOFs results in the reduction of the $\chi^2_{\rm min}$ by about $375.9$, i.e., by about $9.9$ units per excluded DOF.
+The first fit to the DB$_+$ of $459$ datapoints resulted in $\chi^2_{\rm min} \approx 926.9$ (for $452$ DoFs, as the fit involves seven parameters).
+Following the procedure of eliminating one DoF per iteration step, the one with the largest contribution to $(\chi^2_j)_{\rm min}$ of the dataset with the lowest p-value (provided that that value did not exceed $\mathrm{p}_{\rm min}$), we obtained the tDB$_+$ with $\chi^2_{\rm min} \approx 546.8$ for $414$ DoFs (see Table \ref{tab:ProgressPIP}).
+The exclusion of entire datasets, on account of the number of outliers which they contain, has been detailed in Ref.~\cite{Matsinos2017}, p.~7.
+Three datasets, identified as problematic already in 1997 \cite{Fettes1997}, stick out of the DB$_+$ in a dramatic manner: the BRACK90 dataset at $66.80$ MeV (with eleven datapoints), the BERTIN76 dataset at $67.40$ MeV (with ten datapoints), and the JORAM95 dataset at $32.70$ MeV (with seven datapoints).
+Of the remaining ten outliers, two relate to the absolute normalisation: our procedure suggested that two of the four BRACK86 datasets, which are accompanied by suspiciously small normalisation uncertainties ($1.2$ and $1.4~\%$, respectively), be freely floated.
+In summary, the elimination of $38$ DoFs results in the reduction of the $\chi^2_{\rm min}$ by about $380.0$, i.e., by about $10.0$ per removed DoF.
 The tDB$_+$ is detailed in Table \ref{tab:DBPIP}.
-Apart from some experimental details, the table also contains the contribution $(\chi_j^2)_{\rm min}$ of each data set to $\chi^2_{\rm min}$, the p-value associated with the goodness of the description of each data set in the final fit to the tDB$_+$, and the scale factor $z_j$ obtained with Eq.~(\ref{eq:EQ0014}).
+Apart from some experimental details, the table also contains the contribution $(\chi^2_j)_{\rm min}$ of each dataset to $\chi^2_{\rm min}$, the p-value associated with the quality of the description of each dataset in the final fit to the tDB$_+$, and the scale factor $z_j$ obtained from Eq.~(\ref{eq:EQ005}).